 corona which includes plasma significantly hotter than the

-stellar surface.
-X-ray is found from some pre-main-sequence stars, some
+Sun's surface.
+X-ray is detected from some pre-main-sequence stars, some

-early stars, and some cool stars such as M dwarves
+early stars, and some cool stars such as M dwarfs

 and brown dwarfs.